 In France, FerroPem SAS. has traditionally had access to relatively low power prices, as it benefited from Electricité de France's green tariff ("Tarif Vert"), and a discount thereon.
 The green tariffs expired at the end of 2015 and Ferroglobe has negotiated supply contracts based on market prices with two suppliers for years 2016 to 2019 and is currently negotiating long-term supply contracts with suppliers in the market place.
 A new contract covers 2020 to 2022.
+See also "Item 7.-Major Shareholders and Related Party Transactions-Related Party Transactions".
 Regulation enacted in 2015 enables FerroPem SAS to benefit from reduced tariffs resulting from its agreeing to interrupt production and respond to surges in demand, as well as receiving compensation for indirect CO2 costs under the EU Emission Trading System (ETS) regulation.
 These arrangements allow FerroPem SAS. to operate competitively on a 12-month basis, but also concentrate production during periods when energy prices are lower if needed.

 In the United States, we attempt to enter into long-term electric supply contracts that value our ability to interrupt load to achieve reasonable rates.
 Our power supply contracts have, in the past, resulted in stable price structures.
 In West Virginia, we have a contract with Brookfield Renewable Power to provide, on average, 45% of our power needs, from a dedicated hydro-electric facility, through December 2021 at a fixed rate.
 Our power needs for the non-hydroelectric component of West Virginia, Ohio, and Alabama are primarily sourced through special contracts that provide competitive rates whereas a portion of the power is also priced at market rates.
-At our Niagara Falls, New York plant, we have been granted a public sector package including 18.4 megawatts and hydro power through to 2028 with the balance being procured from the market.

 In South Africa, we have an "evergreen" supply agreement with Eskom, the parastatal electricity supplier, for our Polokwane, eMalahleni, Newcastle (Siltech) and Thaba Chueu mining plants.
 Eskom's energy prices are regulated by the National Energy Regulator (NERSA) and price increases are publicly announced in advance.
-A specific agreement has been approved by NERSA in 2018 for silicon production in Polokwane for three furnaces and in eMalahleni for one furnace.
-In order to promote silicon production in South Africa, Polokwane and eMalahleni have been offered a two year discount over the public tariffs on the electricity consumed to produce silicon.
-Silicon Metal pricing during 2019 deteriorated to such an extend that the special agreement was terminated during 2019 under Hardship clauses and the Polokwane smelter was stopped completely to wait for an improvement of sales prices and market demand.
-In eMalaleni, the special pricing agreement was never activated as the plant focused on FeSi production that was and still is much more economical and profitable to produce.
-The eMalahleni plant also participates in an interuptibility program where curtailments for power to Eskom is compensated on an hourly basis.
+The specific agreement been approved by NERSA in 2018 for silicon production in Polokwane for three furnaces and in eMalahleni for one furnace was terminated during 2019.
+All smelters in South Africa were operating on normal tariffs as from the end of 2019.
+Silicon Metal pricing during 2020 deteriorated further and supported the desision by Ferroglobe to stop Silicon metal production in South Africa due to working capital constraints and logistical delays to export customers.
+In eMalahleni, focus remained on ferrosilicon production although one furnace was stopped during 2020 to compensate for lower local demand from customers.
+Profitability however remained and resulted in strong EBITDA figures for this plant, despite the impact of the Covid pandemic that resulted in significantly reduced production during two full months.
+The eMalahleni plant continued to participate in an interruptibility program where curtailments for power to Eskom is compensated on an hourly basis.
 This effectively has a positive contribution to the overall price paid for electricity.
 In addition, emphasis is placed to produce maximum products during summer months when power is cheaper and to reduce production over winter periods (June, July and August), to a minimum.
 Production in evening Peak Hours is also limited if there is no curtailment programmed.